HimanshuGoel/my-full-stack-learning-app/app-core/docs/[extracted]/miscellaneous.md

 - A jack of all trades is a master of none, but often-times better than a master of one.

+- If we do something extra over and beyond which we normally do early on that will help us build the trust, then we can reap onto it rest of the time of the relationship.

+- Rebuilding credibility and reliability – coming to a meeting prepared, putting your point across and taking notes to share with other are great steps to rebuild credibility, be more knowledgeable, communicate confidently.
+For reliability, be punctual, dependable, consistent with action, avoid last minute surprises.

+- Rebuilding openness and self-orientation – should have candid conversations about feedback or misunderstanding, give help people in small ways, be interesting in entire person (hobby, past things).

 - "Debuggers don't remove bugs.
 They only show them in slow motion."
 Using a debugger doesn't scale.
 Types and tools and tests do.

 - You should name a variable using the same care wit which you name a first-born child.